 The demands of the modern workplace are many and varied.

 From email and meeting overload to the challenges of juggling home and work responsibilities, it’s easy to see how people become overwhelmed and stressed.
-This can have an impact on teamwork, relationships and productivity – having a negative effect on people’s health and wellbeing.
+This can impact on teamwork, relationships and productivity – having a negative effect on people’s health and wellbeing.

 The Thriving at Work vision states that: